OCA/account-invoicing/account_invoice_date_required/readme/USAGE.rst

-Create an invoice with a void date (Invoicing > Sales > Customer Invoices).
+Create an invoice with a void date (Accounting > Sales > Customer Invoices).

 Try to validate it.
 An error is raised.